-- 2m wide median to provide separation between conflicting traffic streams and to provide a refuge for crossing pedestrians - Parallel on-street parking to cater for retail tenancies to the south and residential properties to the north
+- Wide verges to encourage shared pedestrian and cyclist use. - 2m wide median to provide separation between conflicting traffic streams and to provide a refuge for crossing pedestrians. - Parallel on-street parking to cater for retail tenancies to the south and residential properties to the north.